mercedes-benz/kafka-integration-samples/kafka-sample/golang/README.md

-	ClientName       = "YOUR_CLIENT_NAME"	            // use the client name you have received ClientId         = "YOUR_CLIENT_ID"                 // use the client id you have received ClientSecret     = "YOUR_CLIENT_SECRET"             // use the secret you have received Scope            = "SCOPE"                          // use the scope, you have received TopicName        = "vehiclesignals." + ClientName   // use topic for the client you have received GroupId          = ClientName + ".GROUP_ID_POSTFIX" // you can change the postfix of your consumer group BootstrapUrl     = "BOOTSTRAP_URL"                  // use the correct broker url for your region
+	ClientName       = "YOUR_CLIENT_NAME"	            // use the client name you have received ClientId         = "YOUR_CLIENT_ID"                 // use the client id you have received ClientSecret     = "YOUR_CLIENT_SECRET"             // use the secret you have received Scope            = "SCOPE"                          // use the correct scope for your region TopicName        = "vehiclesignals." + ClientName   // use topic for the client you have received GroupId          = ClientName + ".GROUP_ID_POSTFIX" // you can change the postfix of your consumer group BootstrapUrl     = "BOOTSTRAP_URL"                  // use the correct broker url for your region